KubeRocketCI/docs/docs/operator-guide/project-management-and-reporting/install-reportportal.md

 To install PostgreSQL, follow the steps below:

-1. Use `edp` namespace from the MinIO installation.
+1. Use `krci` namespace from the MinIO installation.

 2. Add a chart repository: